E-commerce

 Definition: fulfillment, logistics and e-commerce

-Fulfillment vs pure shipping
+Fulfillment vs. pure transportation

-Fulfillment and customer relationship
+Fulfillment and customer relations

 B2C and B2B